Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 10. Get Ready Together

-If you’re not already together on the morning of the wedding, head over to her hotel to help the nearlyweds get ready and capture those beautiful getting ready photos.
-The bridesmaids should be able to help any younger bridesmaids and flower girls, whilst the maid of honour tends to the star of the show.
+If you’re not already together on the morning of the wedding, head over to her house or hotel to help her get ready and capture those beautiful getting ready photos.
+The bridesmaids should be able to help any younger bridesmaids and flower girls, while the maid of honour tends to the star of the show.

-Traditionally, the bridesmaids travel to the wedding ceremony with the maid of honour and the mother of the bride, leaving the bride to travel with her dad - but this isn't the case for all weddings as not all weddings have a bride!
+Traditionally, the bridesmaids travel to the wedding ceremony with the maid of honour and the mother of the bride, leaving the bride to travel with her dad, but this isn't the case for all weddings as not all weddings have a bride and/or both parents!
 So it's something you'll want to check beforehand.
-The bridesmaids should arrive at the ceremony ten minutes before the bride, so they can see her arrive.
+The bridesmaids should arrive at the ceremony 10 minutes before the bride, so they can see her arrive.

 11. Walk Down the Aisle